GeekyAnts/flutter-starter/folder_structure.md

 ### Folder Structure :

-We are trying to set up a well-defined folder structure so that a user can easily navigate through the application and add files wherever needed.
+We are trying to set up a well-defined folder structure so that you can easily navigate through the application and add files wherever needed.

 The current folder structure: